musflood/data-structures/README.md

     - Time complexity: O(1)
 - **remove(string):** Remove the given string from the Trie tree.
 Raises a TypeError if given a non-string value.
 Raises a ValueError if the string is not in the tree.
     - Time complexity: O(k) - where k is the length of the string
+- **traversal(start):** Get an depth-first traversal generator of the Trie tree.
+Starting traversal from an empty string returns a traversal of the entire Trie tree.
+Starting with a non-empty string will yield that string first, then children as individual letters.
+Raises a TypeError if given a non-string value.
+    - Time complexity: O(n)

 ## Resources